vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 - Type: `String`
 - Default: `undefined`

-A path to the mixin file which allow you to control the life cycle of root component.
+A path to the mixin file which allows you to control the lifecycle of root component.

 ``` js
 // plugin's entry